w3c/smufl/drafts/1.4-2021-02-14/implementation_notes/plainchant_neumes.md

-connecting lines (e.g. **chantConnectingLineAsc3rd**) should likewise be positioned on the staff line or space corresponding to the bottom of the line; for an ascending liquescent, position **chantAuctumAsc** on the starting staff position, and **chantDeminutemUpper** on the ending staff position, with the appropriate length of connecting line between them.
+connecting lines (e.g. **chantConnectingLineAsc3rd**) should likewise be positioned on the staff line or space corresponding to the bottom of the line; for an ascending liquescent, position **chantAuctumAsc** on the starting staff position, and **chantDeminutumUpper** on the ending staff position, with the appropriate length of connecting line between them.

 Scoring applications should position these glyphs like any other